-If you are just starting your online presence, SEO can be an arduous process.
-But for people trying to build their online business presence, writing optimized content is exceptionally important.
+If you are a small business owner just beginning to build your online presence, you’ve probably heard the term SEO, or Search Engine Optimization.
+Search Engine Optimization is a series of processes and recommendations that are meant to boost your position in search engine results.
+It can be an arduous process for those new to bringing their business presence online, but creating optimized content is exceptionally important.
 Fortunately, there are several steps you can take in the right direction without breaking the budget, such as including alt text, descriptive URLs, using schemas, and keyword-oriented page copy – and there are nearly unlimited sources available to help guide small business owners in the right direction.
 Improving SEO is not a one-size-fits-all process, however, below are just a few tips that may be helpful when writing content for your site.

 1. Write for people, not Google.

 One of the most important things to remember when trying to optimize for search engines is that, while your content needs to be easy for search engines to find and catalog, ultimately it is people who are reading your page content and (ideally) acting on it.
 Sometimes, page copy is written that is so focused on search engines as the primary audience that they do not feel readable or usable to human visitors once they arrive.
 Pulling tons of visitors with search engine optimized pages is a great start, but encouraging them to stay and engage is the real end goal.
 Search engines are extremely adept at navigating pages that contain the most relevant and useful content for their users- scanning for related words, variations, and other indicators.
 A well-written, current, and informative page that only includes the exact target keyword a few times will probably rank better and be far more useful to your site visitors than one that stuffs the target words in as many times as possible with little other meaningful or useful content.